 Meeting people and making friends in Chile

-A: The locals are very tolerant to foreigners, especially those from Europe, Australia and the USA.
+A: The locals are very tolerant of foreigners, especially those from Europe, Australia and the USA.
 The only signs of discrimination I have seen are against people from some other South American countries.
-Women are not discriminated commonly, but are often paid less and not treated professionally at positions that are shared with men, for example as engineers.
+Women are not discriminated against commonly, but are often paid less and not treated professionally in positions that are shared with men, for example as engineers.

-Q: Was it easy meeting people and making friends in Antogafasta?
+Q: Was it easy meeting people and making friends in Antofagasta?
 How did you go about meeting new people?

 A: It was not easy for me to make friends, although I am an open person and lived in other countries where making friends and meeting people have been much easier.
 Chileans seem to be distant, although it might be different in other parts of the country.

-A: I have made friends amongst locals and other expats.
-The best way is to join some sport or dance activities such as zumba or yoga.
+A: I have made friends among locals and other expats.
+The best way is to join some sport or dance activities such as Zumba or yoga.

 Working in Chile

 A: I have done the process myself, which is long and can get complicated.
-It involves a lot of paperwork and I would recommend checking the steps of the process with various people or institutions as many official workers gave me wrong information and it caused me some troubles.
+It involves a lot of paperwork and I would recommend checking the steps of the process with various people or institutions as many official workers gave me the wrong information, and it caused me some trouble.

-Q: What’s the economic climate like in Antogafasta?
+Q: What’s the economic climate like in Antofagasta?
 Do you have any tips for expats looking to find a job there?

-A: There are jobs for language teachers, university professors, engineers.
+A: There are jobs for language teachers, university professors and engineers.
 The mining industry is big here, so people who have experience with that might find a job easily.

 Q: How does the work culture in Chile differ from home?
 Do you have any tips for expats doing business in Chile?